 5 – Drive Medical Cirrus Plus Power Wheelchair

-When it comes to electric transport chairs, one of the biggest and top wheelchair manufacturers is Drive Medical.
-The Cirrus plus power wheelchair is available in three different sizes and comes with a lightweight frame that’s also foldable.
+When it comes to electric transport chairs, one of the biggest wheelchair manufacturers is Drive Medical.
+The Cirrus power wheelchair is available in three different sizes and comes with a lightweight frame that’s also foldable.

 It is designed to accommodate user weight up to 300 pounds.
-From the manufacturer’s website, some of the current users called it the best motorized wheelchair with an integrated programmable controller.
+From the manufacturer’s website, some of the current users called it the premier motorized wheelchair with an integrated programmable controller.

 Apart from the detachable arms and flip back arms, the height for this durable electric powered wheelchair can also be adjusted.
 It has a frame that is manufactured using carbon steel.